Benedetto Santapaola: The murder of General Dalla Chiesa

 Santapaola paid back the service by sending a hit team from Catania to Palermo to kill Carabinieri general Carlo Alberto Dalla Chiesa, his wife Emanuela Setti Carraro and the escort agent Domenico Russo on 3 September 1982, in the Via Carini massacre in Palermo.
 Swapping hit teams proved to be a successful way to distract police investigations.
 Dalla Chiesa had just been appointed prefect of Palermo to end the violence that was the result of a war between rival Mafia families.
 In his last public interview, it had become clear that Dalla Chiesa had started to focus on the emerging role of the Catania Mafia.

-Dalla Chiesa had noticed that four mighty real estate developers that dominated the construction industry on Sicily were building in Palermo with the consent of the Mafia.
+Dalla Chiesa had noticed that four mighty real estate developers that dominated the construction industry in Sicily were building in Palermo with the consent of the Mafia.
 The four entrepreneurs, Carmelo Costanzo, Francesco Finocchiaro, Mario Rendo and Gaetano Graci, were granted the honorary title Cavaliere del Lavoro (Knight of Labour) by the Italian government as a reward for special merit to the Italian economy.